Friday, February 19, 2021

 Phil Morse: Down Beech Street, you’d have to go under the railroad.

-Rosemary Davis: Under the railroad bridge, yea.
+Rosemary Davis: Under the railroad bridge, yeah.
 And then, I don’t remember exactly which way we went.
 But then they’d come back, up the Old Orchard Road and when they’d get to Beech Street in Saco, they’d come straight Elm Street to Biddeford and around the Five Points and back down.
 Then we’d usually get out at Pool Street when they came back down Alfred Street.
 Is that clear as mud?

 [13:57]